Chart Color Schemes

 Infrastructure

-Myrtle Bank has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Myrtle Bank has limited levels of nearby infrastructure activity, ranking in the 18thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified two projects that are likely to impact the area.
-Key projects include Estia Health Myrtle Bank Expansion, 23 Riverdale Road Residential Development, Highgate Village Streetscape Upgrade, and Ridge Park Master Plan.
-The following list details those most relevant:.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified two projects that could impact this region: Estia Health Myrtle Bank Expansion, 23 Riverdale Road Residential Development, Highgate Village Streetscape Upgrade, and Ridge Park Master Plan.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.